Social Media Privacy: Taking Control of Your Data

 #4: Limit work history details

 Putting your full resume online is risky.
-Identity thieves can use the information to fill out loan applications, guess a password security question or attempt to gain access into your company’s network.
+Identity thieves can use the information to fill out loan applications, guess a password security question or attempt to gain access to your company’s network.
 If you feel you need the added information to help you find a job, expand the details only during the job search.
 After you’ve secured a job, remove the detailed information.
 Leave highlights of your resume online to entice recruiters for future positions.

 #5: Avoid accidentally sharing personal details

 Try not to give too many details on what you are doing and where you are going.
 There are many features in social media sites that tell users where you are and what you are doing on any specific date and time.
-Like a Facebook Check In for example.
+Like a Facebook Check-In for example.
 Be aware of what information you put out there which others could use to piece together your habits and personal information.